Texas Bankruptcy Lawyer

 Sometimes called the “wage earner’s plan,” Chapter 13 bankruptcy is well suited to people who are bringing in income, but have financial obligations that they cannot meet without changes to their payment terms.

 Chapter 7 or Chapter 13 bankruptcy may be the best course of action, but I can also negotiate with your creditors to remove damaging information and negotiate a payment plan, if that is in your best interests.
-Moreover, my firm advises on Chapter 11 bankruptcy, which is frequently used by businesses to reorganize their debt obligations while keeping their doors open.

 The process for filing bankruptcy